dataslush/w-movielens/README.md

 Executing these actions will construct and upload the flex template to the artifact registry, initiating the execution of the DataFlow Job.

 ## 4. Build DataFlow Flex Template
+Before Running below commands change the project_id in Makefile

 ```bash
 make template
 ```